Defender M: Product history

 TenCate Defender M was invented in 2006 in response to increased burn threats in combat.
 After extensive evaluation, Defender M was selected for the Fire Resistant Army Combat Uniform (FR-ACU) and the Marine Corps' Flame Resistant Organizational Gear (FROG) programs in 2007.

-Currently, TenCate Defender M is worn by United States deployed ground troops and provides flame protection with fabric that self-extinguishes itself when exposed to fire or flame.
+Currently, TenCate Defender M is worn by United States deployed ground troops and provides flame protection with fabric that self-extinguishes when exposed to fire or flame.

 Properties

 The fabric is composed of very stable polymers that do not react with other substances, and therefore, self-extinguishes when exposed to fire.
-The fabric does not melt or drip – which ensures that the fabric will not stick to skin and or intensify injury.
+The fabric does not melt or drip – which ensures that the fabric will not stick to skin or intensify injury.

 In addition to being flame resistant, Defender M is also lightweight and breathable.
-The fabric wicks away perspiration which minimizing discomfort while in use.
+The fabric wicks away perspiration which minimizes discomfort while in use.
 The flame-resistant qualities of Defender M are built into the fabric and do not wash or wear out.